Virtual Office Australia | Sydney CBD, ABN-Ready Address

 Australian banks require a local business address when opening business accounts.
 Many banks will not open accounts for entities with only overseas addresses, citing Anti-Money Laundering and Counter-Terrorism Financing (AML/CTF) obligations.
 Beyond banking, Australian clients, suppliers, and government agencies often expect a local address as a basic indicator of legitimate business presence.

-Australian Business Register operates from a professional office in Sydney, providing virtual office services designed specifically for foreign companies that need a functional Australian address without the expense of a staffed office.
+AusBusinessRegister.com.au operates from a professional office in Sydney CBD, providing virtual office services designed specifically for foreign companies that need a functional Australian address without the expense of a staffed office.

-Your company’s ASIC registered office is set to our Sydney address.
-We satisfy Section 142 requirements by maintaining office hours, accepting service of documents, and forwarding all regulatory correspondence to your nominated contact.
-This address appears on your ASIC company extract and public records as your official registered office.
+Your company’s official ASIC address is set to our Sydney premises.
+We maintain the required office hours, accept service of documents, and forward all regulatory correspondence to your nominated contact.
+This address appears on your ASIC company extract and public records.

 Principal Place of Business Address